ctrlVnt/riccardoventurini.dev/README.md

 ## Installation

-To run this project locally, you'll need Node.js and Angular CLI installed on your machine.
-If you haven't already, you can download Node.js from [here](https://nodejs.org/) and Angular CLI by running the following command:
+To run this project locally, you'll need Node.js installed on your machine.
+If you haven't already, you can download Node.js from [here](https://nodejs.org/) by running the following command:

-Once you have Node.js and Angular CLI installed, you can clone this repository and navigate into the project directory:
+Once you have Node.js installed, you can clone this repository and navigate into the project directory:

 ```
 git clone https://github.com/ctrlVnt/riccardoventurini.dev.git